timbryandev/timbryan-dev/_posts/get-started-with-deno.md

 **Note**: Make sure you've `CD`'d into the `example-compile` folder to try these out

-**Note**: Up to now, all examples have been included in the repo but I haven't included the compiled curry-sums due to it's large size.
+**Note**: Up to now, all examples have been included in the repo but I haven't included the compiled curry-sums due to its large size.
 Wanna see it?
 Make your own!

 Essentially, `deno compile [--output <OUT>] <SRC>` creates a self-contained executable file based on your scripts.